What is the Best Keyword Research Tool For You? [Free & Premium]

 So how important is the number of results you get from your keyword research tool?

 It's not too big of a deal.
 You can do more than adequate keyword research with any of the paid options we've outlined above.
-It is quality that matters far more than quantity here, and all of the paid tools above offer quality by the truck load.
+It is the quality of the keyword data that matters far more than quantity here, and all of the paid tools above offer quality by the truck load.

 Keyword Difficulty Score